An Overview of Packaging for Python¶

 There are many techniques and technologies which turn your Python program into one of these formats, most of which involve embedding the Python interpreter and any other dependencies into a single executable file.

-This approach, called freezing, offers wide compatiblity and seamless user experience, though often requires multiple technologies, and a good amount of effort.
+This approach, called freezing, offers wide compatibility and seamless user experience, though often requires multiple technologies, and a good amount of effort.

 A selection of Python freezers: